tokensmith/otter/README.md

 Otter needs a [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java) which will be used to route requests to the resources.
 Resources are what handle the requests.

-Your implementation of the entry servlet class must be annotated with:
+Your implementation of the entry servlet must be annotated with:
 ```java
     @WebServlet(value="/app/*", name="EntryServlet", asyncSupported = true)
 ```

 - The only value that can change is, `name="EntryServlet"`.
 All the other values must be as shown above.
-- The reason why `value="/app/\*"` must not change is because the [entry filter](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/servlet/EntryFilter.java) will prepend `/app/` to all requests that are not templates which will forward the request to the entry servlet.
+- `value="/app/\*"` must not change because the [entry filter](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/servlet/EntryFilter.java) prepends `/app/` to all requests that are not jsps.
+Which forwards requests to the entry servlet.

 ### Resources